shwetashinde14/webapp/README.md

 mirrored from https://github.com/sebsto/webapp

-# This is a sample Web Application to use during Continuous Integration demos.
+# This is a sample Web Application to use during Continuous Integration demos..

 ## Build Instruction